What’s a Chatbot… and Why Should We Care? [The AV Life Episode 69]

 Across all events, there are a core set of questions that make the journey easier for attendees.
 Some questions are less frequently asked but might be really important to some attendees.

-Hiring a chatbot is similar to hiring an employee. in that you train them on all of the questions your attendees might ask.
+Hiring a chatbot is similar to hiring an employee in that you train them to answer all of the questions your attendees might ask.
 They might even seem better than employees in some ways.
-They are available 24x7x365, they don’t need breaks, they never arrive hungover etc. But they are not meant to replace your event staff.
-Instead, when attendees use an EventBot to get their logistical questions answered, your event staff can have more meaningful conversations with attendees that support your organization’s goals.
+They are available 24 hours a day, 7 days a week, 365 days a year.
+They don’t need breaks.
+They never arrive hungover or get sick.
+But given all of this, they are not meant to replace your event staff.
+Instead, when attendees use an EventBot to get their logistical questions answered, your event staff are freed to have more meaningful conversations with attendees that support your organization’s goals.
 For another perspective, read Startup’s article Lessons from Fabio: Why You Can’t Robotize your Customer Service

-Chatbots can be passed off as a human or a machine.
+Chatbots can come across as human or as a machine.
 Sciensio prefers to let attendees know that their EventBots are not human, even though the conversation will feel very human-like.
-Chris shares a great story on the podcast about how people are more willing to ask a bot questions than humans in some scenarios.
+Chris shares a great story on the podcast about how in certain situations, people are more willing to ask a bot a question than a human employee.

 Self-service EventBots and the ability to interact with web pages inside SMS are coming soon.
 Stay tuned!